 The lawyer added: 'Portuguese police had only considered the abduction theory.
 It was British police who said they must consider homicide as well.'Well indeed, whether they had her abducted or whether they killed her

-Mr Cabrita did not outline what ' contradictions' had been found in Mr McCann's statements and refused to give any further details after the hearing.
+Mr Cabrita did not outline what ' contradictions' had been found in Mr McCann's statements and refused to give any further details after the Lisbon hearing.

 Mr Rainbow, 37, leads a team of five criminal profilers at the NPIA, and specialises in sex crimes and murders.